rescala-lang/REScala/Modules/LoRe Compiler Plugin/README.md

-# Important Notice

-> [!IMPORTANT]
-> Development for this compiler plugin moved to a [repo under the STG at TU Darmstadt](https://github.com/stg-tud/LoRe-compiler-plugin).
-> For now, this repository will stay as is and the old readme is kept below.

-# LoRe-DSL
+# LoRe Compiler Plugin
-> An internal Scala DSL for [LoRe](https://github.com/stg-tud/LoRe), a language for local-first reactive programming with verified safety guarantees
+> A Scala compiler plugin for compiling LoRe code written in Scala into plain LoRe.

 ## Usage

 This is a scala 3 sbt project.
-To start, compile and publish the DSL plugin locally via `sbt publishPluginLocal`.
-This is a custom command invoking the `clean`, `compile`, `package` and `publishLocal` commands successively.
+To start, compile and publish the compiler plugin locally via `sbt clean;compile;package;publishLocal`.
 Once this is done, you can import the sbt project in your editor of choice.

-Afterward, you can try compiling the given examples (via e.g. `sbt sourceExamples/clean sourceExamples/compile`) to test the plugin.
+Afterward, you can try compiling the given examples via `sbt loreCompilerPluginExamples/clean loreCompilerPluginExamples/compile` to test the plugin.
 The plugin will verbosely output logs describing the definitions it is processing to the console, but does not yet do anything else with these values.

-If you receive errors about the [LoRe](https://github.com/stg-tud/LoRe) dependency not being found, clone its repository and publish it locally (via `sbt publishLocal`), then resume above instructions.

 For more information on the sbt-dotty plugin, see the [scala3-example-project](https://github.com/scala/scala3-example-project/blob/main/README.md).